 Reusing Quick Parts

-If you name your building blocks efficiently, you can type the first few letters of the building block name and press F3.
-For example, I type “par” and press F3 and my parking map appears.
-This works since I don’t have any other entries that start with “par”.
+If you name your building blocks efficiently, you can type the first four letters of the building block name.
+For example, I type “invi” and press Enter and my parking map appears.
+This works since I don’t have any other entries that start with “invi”.
 This procedure saves you from using the Quick Part menu and selecting from the gallery.

 Another nice feature is you can use Quick Parts in many areas of Outlook.
 You’re not restricted to using email.
 For example, I can use the same building block called “parking” in an Outlook meeting request or Task.
 The only place I’ve found where I can’t use them is Outlook Notes.